Nothing says summer like music festivals. We have the lowdown on the biggest and best festivals across the country in 2019.

 More info: Greenroom Festival

 For those who don’t want to leave the comfort of the city, Metrock is the best way to make the most of festival fever without having to travel for miles and miles.
-The event features some of Japan’s best acts, including UVERworld, Fear, and Loathing in Las Vegas, Man with a Mission, and The Bawdies.
+The event features some of Japan’s best acts, including UVERworld, Super Beaver, The Telephones, and The Oral Cigarettes.

 Where: Wakasu Seaside Park, Koto-ku